MultifacetedNLP/PPrior/README.md

 The TrainedModels folder contains DVC files pointing to the actual models in Google Drive.
 Also, the Datasets.dvc file points to the real datasets folder in Google Drive.

 # Datasets
+You can access datasets in two ways:

-Datasets can be downloaded from these links: [Train Dataset](https://drive.google.com/uc?export=download&id=1sfILpj4aAAjQ5eDmi4NSx3staDOqHQ1j), [Validation Dataset](https://drive.google.com/uc?export=download&id=1JbtZlQxXCaPf8dxMgWfxAIRIZttMcxcF), [Test Dataset](https://drive.google.com/uc?export=download&id=1YNE6a-uHTrkzmMy9bydZ5Wawt6BIFI6k)
+1- Datasets can be downloaded from these links: [Train Dataset](https://drive.google.com/uc?export=download&id=1sfILpj4aAAjQ5eDmi4NSx3staDOqHQ1j), [Validation Dataset](https://drive.google.com/uc?export=download&id=1JbtZlQxXCaPf8dxMgWfxAIRIZttMcxcF), [Test Dataset](https://drive.google.com/uc?export=download&id=1YNE6a-uHTrkzmMy9bydZ5Wawt6BIFI6k)

+2- They can also be accessed from [this huggingface page](https://huggingface.co/datasets/recmeapp/thumbs-up)

 # Setup
 The steps for setting up the project on a local machine are as follows: